luizsoliveira/bgp_research_tools/docs/cli.md

 --mrt-cache-directory ~/cache \
 --chunk 1
 ```
-* In the example above, the data download will execute only the chunk number 1 of a total of 393 chunks.
+* In the example above, the data download will execute only chunk number 1 of a total of 393 chunks.
 * Passing `--chunk 1` returns: "The datetime_start and datetime_end were adjusted to 2023-01-01 00:00:00 and 2023-01-01 23:59:59, respectively.
 Considering chunk_number=1 and chunk_duration_hours=24."
 * Passing `--chunk 2` returns: "The datetime_start and datetime_end were adjusted to 2023-01-02 00:00:00 and 2023-01-02 23:59:59, respectively.
 Considering chunk_number=2 and chunk_duration_hours=24."
-* An useful resource is to pass `--chunk 0` just to force the CLI return a error message that display the range of chunk numbers that is valid: "ABORTING: For the datetime interval provided the chunk_number must be between 1 and 393.
+* A useful resource is to pass `--chunk 0` to force the CLI to return an error message that displays the range of chunk numbers that is valid: "ABORTING: For the datetime interval provided the chunk_number must be between 1 and 393.
 Instead, 0 was provided."

 #### Specifying the chunk duration